alexandrebrilhante/alexandrebrilhante/README.md

 # Hello there.

-Software engineer who trades.
-Solid understanding of ETFs and PT, and how to built trading systems around them.
+Former software engineer turned portfolio trader.
+Solid understanding of PT and how to built trading systems around it.